|

 having to dream up my own explanation.
 I based it upon the little bits I

 already knew about the Common Emitter configuration.
-Common Emitter the
+Common Emitter is

 home-made explanation sort of worked, but I wasn't satisfied.
 I was full